-Here's what I'm looking for in five games across the Big 12 this weekend.
+Here's what I'm keeping an eye on in the Big 12 during its four games this week: